hunter32292/8TileSearch/eightTileSearch/README.txt

 	3. Use any of the following

 (To run with text prompts)			command 'java Main'
-(To run with Command Line args)		command 'java Main -args'
+(To run with command line args)		command 'java Main -args'

 To use this program with arguments, please use the following commands: